9 public sector jobs for graduates

 Environmental health practitioner

-Responsible for ensuring that the environments where people live and work meet all required wellbeing and safety standards, you could be working for a local authority, a government agency such as the Health and Safety Executive (HSE) or the National Health Service (NHS).
+Responsible for ensuring that the environments where people live and work meet all required wellbeing and safety standards, you could work for a local authority, a government agency such as the Health and Safety Executive (HSE) or the National Health Service (NHS).

 Learn more about the role of an environmental health practitioner and consider public heath careers.